Drop off and collection of children policy and procedure

 If an educator believes that the parent or authorised nominee may be ill, affected by alcohol or drugs, or not able to safely care for the child, they must:

-1. Immediately consult with the nominated supervisor or the Area Manager, if possible.
+1. Immediately consult with the nominated supervisor or the Early Learning Victoria area manager, if possible.

 2. Advise the person collecting the child of their concerns and suggest contacting an alternative authorised nominee to collect the child.

-3. Call 000 or contact police immediately if the nominated supervisor or Area Manager has concern for the safety of the child, themselves or other centre staff at any time.
+3. Call 000 or contact police immediately if the nominated supervisor or Early Learning Victoria area manager has concern for the safety of the child, themselves or other centre staff at any time.

-4. Complete the Incident, injury, trauma and illness record and file with the child’s enrolment form.
+4. Complete the Incident, Injury, Trauma and Illness Record as per the Incident, injury, trauma and illness policy and file with the child’s enrolment form.

-6. Inform the Regulatory Authority within 24 hours if it is deemed to be a serious incident.
+6. Inform the Regulatory Authority within 24 hours if it is deemed to be a serious incident (see Definitions).

 Procedure for the late collection of children when the Early Learning Victoria centre has been notified of the late collection